Ethiopia: The killing of Hachalu Hundessa cuts deep | DW | 02.07.2020

 "There must be justice for the killing of Hachalu Hundesa," said Sarah Jackson, Amnesty Deputy Regional Director for East Africa, the Horn and the Great Lakes.

 Prime Minister Abiy Ahmed, in a televised speech a day after Hachalu was killed, said that internal and external forces were responsible.
-The same forces, he alleged were trying to prevent the singer from being taken back to his place of birth.
-However, he didn't mention who are these internal and external forces.
+The same forces, he alleged, were trying to prevent the singer from being taken back to his place of birth.
+However, he didn't mention who these internal and external forces were.
 Abiy did not elaborate.

 Read more: Does Ethiopian Nobel laureate Abiy Ahmed have new enemies?